satra/NiPyPe-Paper/nipype_paper.rst

 learning how to perform neuroimaging analysis.
 For example user can start with a “black box” Workflow that does analysis from A-Z, and gradually learn what it subcomponents (and their subcomponents) do.
-Playing with Interfaces in an interactive console is a great way to learn how different algorithms work with different parameters without having to understand how to set them up and properly call.
+Playing with Interfaces in an interactive console is also a great way to learn how different algorithms work with different parameters without having to understand how to set them up and execute them.

 Computationally efficient execution of neuroimaging analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~